This post may contain affiliate links. For more information, please read the full disclosure policy here.

 Water

 Drinking tap water in Bali is not recommended.
-Lots of shops sell big bottles of water (like five to 20L) depending on how long you’re staying.
-The ice in Bali is now government-regulated, so you can comfortably enjoy your ice-cold drink.
+Many shops sell big water bottles (like five to 20 litres), depending on how long you stay.
+The ice in Bali is also now government-regulated, so you can comfortably enjoy your ice-cold drink.

 Bargaining

 Bargaining and I are not friends.
 I am a people pleaser who hates confrontation, so bartering is basically my worst nightmare.
 One trick I will tell you though is to have an amount in mind.
-You can even go to Arta Sedana and check out the prices to get an idea.
+You can even go to Arta Sedana and check the prices to get an idea.
 Start below and then pretend to walk away if they won’t meet you at your set amount.
 If they want the sale, they won’t let you leave.
-Otherwise, you can just do what I do and visit a fixed-price shop.
+Otherwise, you can do what I do and visit a fixed-price shop.
 Jenny at Sindhu Beach Market is our go-to.

 Tipping